National Science Foundation

 Grant in 2017

-Cuberg, Inc. is a U.S.-based company specializing in the development of advanced battery technology for aerospace and industrial applications.
-Founded in 2015 and located in Berkeley, California, Cuberg focuses on producing high-performance lithium metal cells that can be manufactured using existing lithium-ion production lines.
-The company’s innovative electrolyte technology allows for the use of high-voltage cathodes and lithium metal anodes, resulting in rechargeable batteries that offer increased energy density, improved safety, and enhanced thermal stability.
-With a commitment to sustainability, Cuberg aims to provide battery solutions that deliver superior energy performance, extended shelf life, and stability at elevated temperatures, catering to the growing demands of electromobility and other sectors.
+Cuberg is a U.S.-based company founded in 2015 and headquartered in Berkeley, California, specializing in advanced battery technology.
+The company focuses on developing high-performance lithium metal cells that can be produced using existing lithium-ion manufacturing equipment, making it suitable for aerospace and industrial applications.
+Cuberg's innovative electrolyte technology allows for the use of high-voltage cathodes and lithium metal anodes, resulting in batteries with increased energy density, high-power performance, improved safety, and thermal stability.
+These advancements are aimed at providing sustainable and reliable battery solutions for electromobility and other industries.

 Turntide